Dion and the Belmonts

-Dion and the Belmonts were an American vocal trio prominent throughout the 1950s.
+Dion and the Belmonts were an American vocal quartet prominent throughout the late 1950s.
 All of its members were from the Bronx, New York City.
 In 1957, Dion DiMucci joined the vocal group the Belmonts.
 The established trio of Angelo D'Aleo, Carlo Mastrangelo and Fred Milano formed a quartet with DiMucci.

 Dion and the Belmonts released four studio albums and one live album, with multiple Billboard Hot 100 songs.
 The Belmonts have yet to be inducted into the Rock and Roll Hall of Fame, even though Dion was in 1989.
 In 2000, the group was inducted into the Vocal Group Hall of Fame.

 Background and history

 The name the Belmonts was derived from two of the four singers having lived on Belmont Avenue in the Bronx; the other two lived near Belmont Avenue.